 Helix’s mattresses are sold online and in select mattress showrooms.
 The Helix Dawn Luxe is backed by a 100-night sleep trial and a 15-year limited warranty.

 - Cooling, airy Tencel™ fabric cover

 - Numerous pocketed coils with zoned support

 Plenty of flippable mattresses offer a different feel on each side, but normally one side feels soft and the other side is firm.
-The Plank Mattress is a notable exception, with both sides offer an uncompromising firm feel.
+The Plank Mattress is a notable exception, with both sides offering an uncompromising firm feel.

 One side is firmer than the other, allowing you the opportunity to experiment and decide which feel you prefer.
-Both sides can be covered with phase change fabric for a cool-to-the-touch-surface.
+Both sides can be covered with phase change fabric for a cool-to-the-touch surface.

 From the firm side down, the bed possesses a 1.5-inch thick quilted top.
 Underneath the quilted top is 2 inches of TitanFlex™ comfort foam with a firm feel that nonetheless compresses under the body.

 The support core is 7 inches of high-density base foam.
 The extra-firm side has a 0.75-inch quilted top for minimal loft.